Peda1996/photobooth-app-multiimage-loader/readme.md

 - The spelling of your layer group name (case sensitive)
 - Make sure it's a proper group, not just a layer
 - Try using the `--group-name` option with the exact name shown in the error message
+- In the GUI, check the "Layer Group Name" field is correct

 ### No Visible Layers
 If you see `Warning: No visible layers found`, check: